FelixYu2021202/Snake2048/README.md

 ## Snake2048
-my first python game
+#### my first python game
+by FelixYu2021202:

 !!
-Notice: this game is not finished!
+Notice: this game is not finished yet!

 #### How to play:
 1. Run `start.py`